QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 .. code-block:: julia

     function linapprox(f, a, b, n, x)
-        # evaluates the piecewise linear interpolant of f at x on the interval [a, b], with n evenly spaced grid points.
+        # evaluates the piecewise linear interpolant of f at x,
+        # on the interval [a, b], with n evenly spaced grid points.

         length_of_interval = b - a
         num_subintervals = n - 1